Best iPhone for Photographers iMore 2020

 Among the impressive camera features found on the iPhone 11 Pro Max is Smart HDR, which automatically adds more highlight and shadow detail to your photos.
 It does so using fast sensors, an enhanced ISP, and advanced algorithms.
 With an adjustable depth of field, the iPhone 11 Pro can blur the background as much or as little as you want.
 In doing so, you can create amazing portraits in seconds.

 The iPhone 11 Pro isn't just great at taking photos.
 It also offers an A13 Bionic chip with a third-generation Neural Engine for fast performance.
 The chip uses real-time machine learning to transform the way you experience photos, gaming, augmented reality, and more.

 Of course, all of these goodies come at a price.
 The iPhone 11 Pro has a starting price of $1,099.
 It's available in space gray, silver, gold, and midnight green.

 - Difficult to hold with one hand

-The iPhone XS offers a 5.8-inch Super Retina HD display.
-Beyond this, it's nearly identical to the iPhone XS Max right down to its multiple cameras on both the front and back.
-Like the iPhone XS Max (and iPhone XR), the iPhone XS has an A12 Bionic chip with next-generation Neural Engine, Face ID, and wireless charging.
+The iPhone 11 Pro offers a 5.8-inch Super Retina HD display.
+Beyond this, it's nearly identical to the iPhone 11 Pro Max right down to its three cameras system.
+Like the iPhone 11 Pro Max (and iPhone 11), the iPhone 11 Pro has an A13 Bionic chip with next-generation Neural Engine, Face ID, and wireless charging.
 For this, you'll pay at least $999, up to $1,349 for the most expensive model.

 If you want everything Apple has to offer on a smartphone and have smaller hands (or just prefer a smaller phone), go with this model.
 Otherwise, photographers should stick with our No. 1 pick above.